 When a metal oxide semiconductor-based Cl2 monitor is exposed to an air sample, the chlorine molecules react on the metal oxide surface of the sensor and dissociate into charged ions which alter the resistance of the film.
 This interaction is measured as a signal and is converted to the respective gas concentration.
 However, when compared to other chlorine monitors, the energy consumption of such chlorine monitors is higher.

 Electrochemical method for Chlorine monitoring

-Chlorine monitors working on the electrochemical principle are operated based on the diffusion of Cl2 gas into the respective sensor which results in the production of electrical signals proportional to the chlorine concentration.
-It allows accurate measurement of even low concentrations of Cl2, which is essential in chlorine monitoring for the ambient air.
+Chlorine monitors working on the electrochemical principle are operated based on the diffusion of Cl2 gas into the respective sensor Hence, this results in the production of electrical signals proportional to the chlorine concentration.
+As a result, it allows accurate measurement of even low concentrations of Cl2, which is essential in chlorine monitoring for the ambient air.

 Among all the above principles of Chlorine monitoring, applications like ambient air monitoring prefer chlorine monitors based on electrochemistry.
 This is because they yield more accurate Cl2 concentrations and are inexpensive in comparison with the others.

 Oizom’s ODOSENSE is a real-time odour emission tracking solution.
 Which subsequently, detects, measures, and monitors the odourful gaseous contaminants including hydrogen sulfide, ammonia, sulfur dioxide, methyl mercaptan, TVOC, formaldehyde, methane, and weather parameters like temperature, humidity, wind speed, and wind direction.
 The sensor that measures Cl2 works on the principle of electrochemical sensing.
 With the help of meteorological data, Odosense can trace the odourant dispersion plume incited by conditions like wind speed and wind direction.